Icahn takes stake in HP, pushes for merger with Xerox: WSJ

 This is not the first deal that Icahn has tried to orchestrate by having a small company buy a bigger one.

-In June, U.S. casino operator Eldorado Resorts Inc (ERI.O) agreed to acquire larger peer Caesars Entertainment Corp (CZR.O) for $17.3 billion, including debt.
+In June, U.S. casino operator Eldorado Resorts Inc agreed to acquire larger peer Caesars Entertainment Corp for $17.3 billion, including debt.
 Icahn had earlier gained seats on the board of Caesars.

-Icahn, HP, and Xerox did not immediately respond to Reuters requests for comment late on Wednesday.
+Icahn and Xerox did not immediately respond to Reuters requests for comment late on Wednesday.

 Reporting by Maria Ponnezhath and Anurag Maan; Editing by Subhranshu Sahu and Shailesh Kuber